-The system opens each year in March or April.
+The system opens each year in January.
 Churches need to complete their entries by the end of July, when the system closes to new entries.

 Energy use figures can be taken either from energy bills for the whole year, and/or meter readings from the beginning and end of that year.
 It is helpful to have those bills or readings to hand before logging in.

 Energy can be reported in kilowatt-hours (kWh) or the volume on the meter (cu metres for metric meters, 100s of cu feet for old imperial meters).
 If these figures are not available, it is possible to report the cost.
 Either quantity or cost is sufficient.
 However it is helpful to enter both; this helps the system to estimate one from the other for those who have only put in quantity, or only cost.

 You will also need to enter any other types of heating such as heat pumps.